 - Kontakt 6

 - Helix Native from Line 6

-The advantage of using an amp simulator compared to a traditional setup is convenience, versatility, space, and price.
+The advantages of using an amp simulator compared to a traditional setup are convenience, versatility, space, and price.
 In a lot of cases, it’s just easier than isolating an amp in a room.
-And the thing about amplifiers is that tube amps sound the best when they’re loud – and not everyone (like your family and neighbors) will like that.
-In this article, we’ll talk about a few popular amp simulators and plugins and we’ll answer a few common questions along the way as well.
+And the thing about amplifiers is that tube amps sound the best when they’re loud – and not everyone (like your family and neighbours) will like that.

 Guitar Amp Simulators For Guitarists and GarageBand Users

 Blue Cat Audio’s Axiom and Destructor – (Free Trials Available)

 The Axiom (which is often on sale on Plugin Boutique) acts as a powerful multi-effects processor and amp simulator software for both guitar and bass.
 This is the amp simulator that I’ve been using the most over the last couple of months.
 Not only does it sound great, but there are so many things that are possible with it because it offers what seems to be an infinite number of tones and styles for any project.